-The five longest standing members of staff have worked at Loddon for 22+ years.
-Thirty further staff have worked between 10-22 years spread across all departments and many of these are also senior managers.
+The ten longest standing members of staff have worked at Loddon for over 20 years.
+Twenty further staff have worked at the school for between 10-20 years spread across all departments and many of these are also senior managers.

-All teachers have the necessary qualifications (QTS, Cert Ed) in addition to receiving a variety of training in a diverse range of subjects relevant to pupils' needs.
+All teachers have the necessary qualifications (QTS, Cert Ed) in addition to receiving a variety of training in a diverse range of subjects relevant to students' needs.

-Children's Services Managers hold a variety of care or health-related qualifications, including RMA and Leadership and Management awards and receive the same training opportunities as the teaching staff.
+Children's Services Managers hold a variety of care qualifications, predominantly the Level 5 diploma in Leadership and Management in Care.

-Some of the newer staff may not have previous relevant experience but we have a comprehensive training and development programme which focuses on meeting the children's very special needs.
+Some newer staff may not have previous relevant experience but our comprehensive training and development programme that focuses on meeting the children's very special needs enables them to rapidly become competent.